confluentinc/ksql/docs/operate-and-deploy/installation/server-config/config-reference.md

 Toggles whether or not the processing log should include rows in log messages.
 By default, this property has the value `false`.

-### ksql.logging.server.skipped.response.codes
+### ksql.logging.server.rate.limited.response.codes

-A comma-separated list of HTTP response codes to skip during server request logging.
-This is useful for ignoring certain 4XX errors that you might not want to show up in the logs.
+A list of `code:qps` pairs, to limit the rate of server request logging.
+An example would be "400:10" which would limit 400 error logs to 10 per second.
+This is useful for limiting certain 4XX errors that you might not want to blow up in the logs.
+This setting enables seeing the logs when the request rate is low and dropping them when they go over the threshold.
+A message will be logged every 5 seconds indicating if the rate limit is being hit, so an absence of this message means a complete set of logs.

 ### ksql.logging.server.rate.limited.request.paths

-A list of `path:rate_limit` pairs, to limit the rate of server request logging.
+A list of `path:qps` pairs, to limit the rate of server request logging.
+An example would be "/query:10" which would limit pull query logs to 10 per second.
 This is useful for requests that are coming in at a high rate, such as for pull queries.
 This setting enables seeing the logs when the request rate is low and dropping them when they go over the threshold.
+A message will be logged every 5 seconds indicating if the rate limit is being hit, so an absence of this message means a complete set of logs.

 ksqlDB-Connect Settings
 -----------------------